simonpedrogonzalez/raptor-stats/README.md

 ## Credits

 - Author: [Simon Pedro Gonzalez](https://simonpedrogonzalez.github.io/)
-- This package is based on the following [project](https://github.com/yourusername/raptor-stats), where you can read more about the zonal stats problem, methods and performance comparison.
+- This package is based on the following <a href="_static/mdml_final_report.pdf" download>project</a>, where you can read more about the zonal stats problem, methods and performance comparison.
 - This package API and tests are heavily inspired in the [rasterstats](https://github.com/perrygeo/python-rasterstats) package by [Matthew Perry](https://github.com/perrygeo).